Jayne Mansfield's crash site

 When Harrison came around the bend, he had roughly 6-8 seconds before impact.

-Because of his speed and poor visibility, it is likely that he had very little time to react.
+His speed, coupled with the dark and foggy conditions, meant that he had very little time to react.
 Due to the time (2:25 a.m.), it is also possible that he was feeling tired.

 Judging by the impact, it seems as though Harrison didn't see the truck until it was far too late.